-This document contains the technical requirements for the OLCF-6 post-exascale High Performance Computing (HPC) capability to be delivered in 2027 for Oak Ridge National Laboratory (ORNL) and the Oak Ridge Leadership Computing Facility (OLCF).
+This document contains the technical requirements for the OLCF-6 post-exascale High Performance Computing (HPC) capability to be delivered in late 2027 or early 2028 for Oak Ridge National Laboratory (ORNL) and the Oak Ridge Leadership Computing Facility (OLCF).
 This capability is required to meet the mission needs of the Advanced Scientific Computing Research (ASCR) Program within the Department of Energy (DOE) Office of Science (SC).
 ORNL is managed by UT-Battelle, LLC, referred to in this document as Company.